free things to do in New York City

 Classical Music | (IN-PERSON, outdoors) Brooklyn Symphony Strings Concert

-The Brooklyn Symphony Orchestra is proud to begin its 2020-2021 season under the baton of Artistic Director Nicholas Armstrong.
+The Brooklyn Symphony Orchestra is proud to begin its 2020-2021 season under the baton of Artistic Director more Nicholas Armstrong.
 The orchestra will join together to perform concerts of classical, romantic, and 20th-century works.
-Founded in 1973, the orchestra, a mix of talented amateur, semi-professional, and professional musicians, is made up of people from all walks of life who play for the sheer joy of the experience.
+Founded in 1973, the orchestra, a mix of talented amateur, semi-professional, and professional musicians, is made up of people from all walks of life who play for the sheer joy of the experience. less

 New York City, NY; NYC